hth313/boost41/doc/stack.rst

    this and you know that you will never need those pushed items anymore, you need to explicitly remove the stack buffer (``CLSTBUF``).
-   The easiest way to see if you have a stack buffer left behind is to run ```CAT 07`` and look for buffer number 3 in it.
-If it exists, you can use the ``C`` key to erase the buffer when the catalog is stopped and showing that buffer.
+   The easiest way to see if you have a stack buffer left behind is to run ``CAT 07`` and look for buffer number 3 in it.
+If it exists, you can use the ``C`` key to erase the buffer when the catalog is stopped on that buffer.

 Sanity checking
 ===============